dennistheprofessor/TripSpin/README.md

 ## Email Collection with Resend.com

-This project includes integration with Resend.com for collecting email addresses from users who want to join the ATLAS early access program.
+This project includes integration with Resend.com for collecting email addresses from users who want to join the TripSpin early access program.

 ### Setup Instructions